sjackman/white-spruce-organelles-paper/README.md

 Protein coding genes (mRNA)     |74              |54
 Transfer RNA genes (tRNA)       |36              |23
 Ribosomal RNA genes (rRNA)      |4               |4
+Coding genes containing introns |4               |11
+Introns in coding genes         |5               |15

 † Permitting gaps less than 500 bp

 Plastid
 ------------------------------------------------------------

-The plastid genome was assembled into a single circular contig of 123 kbp.
+The plastid genome was assembled into a single circular contig of 123,266 bp.
 The assembly metrics are shown in [Table 1][].
-The plastid genome contains 74 protein coding (mRNA) genes, 36 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [Figure 1][].
+The plastid genome contains 114 genes: 74 protein coding (mRNA) genes, 36 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [Figure 1][].
+The genes *atpF*, *rpl2* and *rpoC1* each contain one intron, and *ycf2* contains two introns.
+All coding genes are single copy, except *psbI* and *ycf12*, which occur twice.
+All tRNA genes are single copy, except *trnH-GUG*, *trnI-CAU*, *trnS-GCU* and *trnT-GGU*, which occur twice.
+All rRNA genes are single copy.

 The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.
-All 117 genes (116 in full and 1 partial) of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.
+All 114 genes (113 in full and 1 partial) of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.

 <a name="figure-1"></a>